rinkkasatiainen/aws-e2e-tests/README.md

 This repository is step by step guide in creating a serverless environment using AWS CDK, while creating end2end tests and unit tests.

+If you need help / copy-paste code, check file [step-tips.md](step-tips.md)

+To follow the progress, check out [TODO list](todo.md)

+Check the [Testing Strategy](test-strategy.md) to understand the end goals

+# BEFORE:

+To start this, you need access to an AWS Account, both to Console and programmatic access.

-# step 0: development environment
+## step 0: development environment

-## AWS account
+### AWS account

 You start by creating and AWS account or use existing.
 Also, setup your AWS profile configs according to what is expected.
-The last to parts (role_arn and mfa_serial are optional - used if you do a role jump to dev role)

 in `~/.aws/config` file the following should apply
 ```bash